UC Davis pepper spray incident: US Bank protests and subsequent bank closure

-Pepper-spray incident
+Pepper spray incident

 On November 18, 2011, police arrived wearing riot gear at 3:15 pm and began removing tents and arresting demonstrators obstructing the removal of tents at 3:35 pm.
 A group of demonstrators staged a sit-in on the walkway in the quad, linking arms together and refusing to move.
 This blockade prevented the Campus police from leaving.
 Campus police officers asked the demonstrators to move several times, but the students refused.

 While students were sitting on the ground, in a circle, around the officers, they were asked to "leave peacefully."
-Sometime around 4:00 pm, two officers began spraying Defense Technology MK-9, 0.7% Orange Band pepper spray at almost "point-blank range" in the faces of the seated students.
+Sometime around 4 pm, two officers began spraying Defense Technology MK-9, 0.7% Orange Band pepper spray at almost "point-blank range" in the faces of the seated students.
 The pepper spray used, according to various websites, has a recommended minimum distance of six feet.
 Bystanders recorded the incident with cell-phone cameras, while members of the crowd chanted "Shame on you" and "Let them go" at the police officers.
 Eleven protesters received medical treatment; two were hospitalized.

-According to university officials, the officers felt like they were "surrounded" by the demonstrators.
+According to the UC Davis police chief, the officers were forced to use pepper spray when students surrounded them.
 One of the officers who used pepper spray on the students was subsequently identified as Lieutenant John Pike.
 Ten arrests were made.
 Arrestees were "cited and released on misdemeanor charges of unlawful assembly and failure to disperse".
 Police began to leave the area around 4:10 pm as more students began to arrive.

 Aftermath

-Lieutenant John Pike and another unnamed UC Davis Police officer were placed on administrative leave shortly after the incident.
+Pike and another unnamed UC Davis Police officer were placed on administrative leave shortly after the incident.
 UC Davis Police Chief Annette Spicuzza was later placed on leave as well.

-Pepper-spray inventor's reaction
+Pepper spray inventor's reaction

 Kamran Loghman, who helped develop pepper spray with the Federal Bureau of Investigation in the 1980s, stated that the incident at Davis "violated his original intent," adding he'd never seen "such an inappropriate and improper use of chemical agents."
 Loghman, who also had assisted in the development of guidelines for police departments using the spray, said that use-of-force manuals generally advise that pepper spray is appropriate "only if a person is physically threatening a police officer or another person."